isomerpages/ura-lkywcp/pages/faq.md

 #### **How many nominations can a nominator make?**

 There is no limit to the number of nominations a nominator can make.
-Each nomination must be accompanied by an [official nomination form](https://form.gov.sg/#!/62e4f365140cd3001168b367) and recommendation letter signed by the nominator.
+Each nomination must be accompanied by an official nomination form[^1] and a recommendation letter signed by the nominator.
 The city must agree to be nominated and follow through the Stage B submissions.

 #### **Who can be nominated for the Prize?**